KhangLeThanh/Activating-Web-Shop/README.md

     * Fetching data from local fake json file

 * Using react-router-dom for connecting 3 pages.
-* Using linter and prettier for cleanning the code.
 * Using react-calendar-heatmap .
 * Using Bootstrap 4 and Google Material Design for creating structure layout, navigation
 * Adding essential buttons ( Log out) to make the interface complete